-Toula and her late husband, Louis Leos, bought opened a restaurant called GJP.
-It was located where the Burger King is now at 398 Princess Street.
-Since this is the same location that the Karkoulis family’s “Lunch Bar” was located, we can only assume that it changed hands to the Leos family at some point.
+Toula and her late husband, Louis Leos, bought the GJP, located where the Burger King is now at 398 Princess Street.
 “It was very central”, Toula recalls.
 She remembers that it was near the Zakos drug store.
-The Karkoulis family had owned this space before for their own restaurant.
-When the Karkoulis family decided to buy the hotel, they sold the store to the Leos family.
+The Karkoulis family had owned this restaurant before and when the Karkoulis family decided to buy their LaSalle Motel, they sold GJP to the Leos family.
 Imagine how dominated by Greek businesses Princess Street had been in the mid-twentieth century!

 Peter Fountas‘s family owned the Ms. Kingston Delicatessen, located downtown beside where Chez Piggy and The Toucan are now, at 70 Princess Street, during the mid-twentieth century.
 For Peter, the courtyard behind those buildings was his “playground” growing up.
 His father bought the restaurant after working in the Superior Restaurant for a year.
 Again, we see the importance of connections within the Greek community for securing employment in a new city following immigration.
 When his family bought the restaurant, the profits were low: they never expected for it to become successful.
 According to Peter, they started out making only $48 over the weekend and about $9 on a week day.
 It “wasn’t even enough to pay the electricity.”
 Peter’s mother and father worked very hard to increase the business’s sales, until they were able to pay all outstanding costs and build a profitable restaurant.
 Ms. Kingston Delicatessen was sold in 1972.
 Peter Fountas, with the help of his father, eventually opened a restaurant called “The Hellas Restaurant” at 403 Princess Street.
 Afterwards, he changed the name to “Ruby’s” and it became another very successful business.

 Spiro Sakell, during this time, had graduated from Pharmaceutical studies.
 He took courses at the University of Toronto.
 Upon returning to Kingston, Spiro got a job at Moffatt’s Pharmacy on Princess and Clergy.
 After working there for a while, he eventually opened his own store at Division and York Street.
 He later moved to Collin’s Bay and bought a new store there, staying until 1974.
-He then went to the University of Toronto.
-He graduated in 1952 and got back to Moffatt pharmacy.
-He finally owned a store on Division and York street.
-He later moved to Collins Bay, bought a new store.
-Stayed until 1974.
 Finally, Shoppers Drug Mart in Kingston contacted him and offered him a position.
 He left his business partner and started working for Shoppers as a pharmacist.
 The photos below depict Spiro working as a pharmacist at Moffatt’s Pharmacy just after he had graduated from pharmaceutical studies.